 - (e) All cannabis treatment center or pharmacy store establishments shall be divided within a building from floor to ceiling.
 Unless higher performance is required by applicable law, there must be a minimum of a one-hour fire separation between a medical cannabis treatment center or pharmacy store and any adjacent business. - (f) Each Individual cannabis treatment center or pharmacy store establishment shall not exceed 7,500 square feet, exclusive of required parking.
 This limitation shall not apply to establishments located in area (2) two. - (g) A business tax receipt (BTR) shall be obtained for the low-THC, medical cannabis dispensing facility, or pharmacy store on an annual basis.
-The application for the BTR shall be made on a form prescribed by the City. - (1) The City shall have the right to periodically inspect the premises of any medical cannabis treatment center, or pharmacy store at any reasonable time to ensure that the facility has a current and valid BTR, and to ensure compliance with the terms and conditions under which it was issued.
+The application for the BTR shall be made on a form prescribed by the City. - (1) The City shall have the right to periodically inspect the premises of any medical cannabis treatment center, or pharmacy store at any reasonable time to ensure that the facility has a current and valid BTR, per employee, and per business and to ensure compliance with the terms and conditions under which it was issued.
 Violators will be subject to all appropriate penalties, including revocation of the BTR. - (2) Where a civil violation notice relating to this division has been issued and appealed by the alleged violator, the BTR shall not be renewed where the appeal has been pending for 180 days or more and the delay is attributable to the alleged violator.
-Where, determinations of guilt for three (3) or more violations have been made, or the Special Master has determined that a nuisance exists at the medical cannabis treatment center facility or pharmacy store, the BTR shall be revoked immediately, and a new application may not be made within a period of 12 months. - (h) No certificate of use, business tax receipt, or building or other permit shall be issued for a medical cannabis treatment center facility or pharmacy store where the proposed place of business does not conform to the requirements of this division.
+Where, determinations of guilt for three (3) or more violations have been made, or the Special Master has determined that a nuisance exists at the medical cannabis treatment center facility or pharmacy store, the BTR shall be revoked immediately, and a new application may not be made within a period of 12 months. - (h) No certificate of use, business tax receipt, or building or other permit shall be issued for a medical cannabis treatment center facility or pharmacy store where the proposed place of business does not conform to the requirements of this division. - (i) Neither use shall be allowed a drive-thru component.

 Sec.
 142-1504.
-Conditional review criteria.
+Specific additional criteria.

-In addition to the conditional use review criteria in Section 118-192, the planning board shall consider the criteria below when making its determination.
-Only state qualified dispensing organizations entitled to a medical cannabis treatment center (as authorized under chapter 381, Florida Statutes) business tax receipt, or a dispensing pharmacy store (as authorized under Chapter 465) business tax receipt, Florida Statutes, pursuant to the regulations in section 142-1505, of these Land Development Regulations, shall be eligible to submit an application for a conditional use permit.
+In addition to the conditional use review criteria in Section 118-192, the planning beard Planning staff or their designee shall consider the criteria below when reviewing the application making its determination.
+Only state qualified dispensing organizations entitled to a medical cannabis treatment center (as authorized under chapter 381, Florida Statutes) business tax receipt, or a dispensing pharmacy store (as authorized under Chapter 465) business tax receipt, Florida Statutes, pursuant to the regulations in section 142-1505, of these Land Development Regulations, shall be eligible to submit an application for a pharmacy or medical marijuana treatment center a conditional use permit.